Email marketing — a powerful content marketing technique that many ecommerce businesses use today.

 - Constant Contact

-These email marketing service providers are the most commonly used ones now.
+These email marketing service providers are the most commonly used and are all great choices for building and managing your campaigns.

 What are the 4 types of marketing emails?